Member | Established: 1974 | Member since 1981

 SMO 4: Code of Ethics for Professional Accountants

-In line with its responsibility to set ethical standards for its members, ICAB completed a comprehensive revision of its By-Laws in 2014 which included direct reference the IESBA Code of Ethics as the applicable ethical requirements for its members.
+In line with its responsibility to set ethical standards for its members, ICAB completed a comprehensive revision of its By-Laws in 2014 which included direct reference to the IESBA Code of Ethics as the applicable ethical requirements for its members.
 As such, ICAB’s members are required to adhere to the currently effective version of the IESBA Code.
-The 2018 International Code of Ethics is available on ICAB’s website.

 -